shuojiangliu/PowerServe/tools/qnn_converter/README.md

     ```
     After the conversion is completed, copy the resulting output folder to the correct location  for the QNN model on the phone to run

+These commands below are for local debug&record only (Please ignore them):

 Smallthinker command:

 ```sh